mohammadijoo/mohammadijoo/README.md

     <td>
       <strong>Worcester Polytechnic Institute</strong><br/>
       <em>Research Assistant - Worcester, MA, USA</em><br/><br/>
       Worked as a research assistant in Mechanical Engineering-related projects.
-Also lived in the USA for two and a half years and earned nine FESTO industrial automation certifications.
+Also lived in the USA for two and a half years and worked as math tutor in Buffalo State College in 2012.
     </td>
   </tr>
   <tr>